Sunday 8 June 1941

 U-46 (Kptlt.
 Engelbert Endrass), operating with Wolfpack West in the mid-Atlantic, fires two torpedoes at 6207-ton British tanker Ensis, which is traveling as an independent.
 Both hit, but one fails to explode, merely denting the hull.
 The Ensis turns and rams U-46, damaging its conning tower and periscope.
 This causes Endrass to abort its patrol and head back to port.
 Ensis, due to its compartmentalized construction, remains afloat and under power.
 It proceeds slowly to St. John's, arriving on 15 June, and then proceeds to Halifax for permanent repairs.

 |Tanker Ensis, damaged on 8 June 1941 by U-46 (Photo Courtesy of Library of Contemporary History, Stuttgart).|

 U-48 (Kptlt.
-Herbert Schultze), operating in the mid-Atlantic with Wolfpack West on its 12th patrol, torpedoes and sinks 10,746 ton Dutch tanker Pendrecht.
-Everyone survives on the Pendrecht, which as been dispersed from Convoy OB-329.
+Herbert Schultze), operating in the mid-Atlantic with Wolfpack West on its 12th patrol, torpedoes and sinks 10,746-ton Dutch tanker Pendrecht.
+Everyone survives on the Pendrecht, which has been dispersed from Convoy OB-329.